meetecho/imquic/examples/README.md

 	./examples/imquic-echo-client -w -r 127.0.0.1 -R 9000

-In both cases, the client will then send a single `ciao` buffer on a bidirectional \c STREAM that the server will echo back.
+In both cases, the client will then send a single `ciao` buffer on a bidirectional `STREAM` that the server will echo back.
 Both client and server can be configured to offer both raw QUIC and WebTransport at the same time.

 ## RTP Over QUIC (RoQ) examples